88th Heavy Anti-Aircraft Regiment, Royal Artillery: North Africa

 When Eighth Army reorganised for the Second Battle of El Alamein, 88th HAA Rgt (with 16 3.7-inch guns) was still under 12 AA Bde.
 As before, its role in the forthcoming offensive was to defend the Desert Air Force's airfields, with batteries working under the command of the Royal Air Force (RAF) tactical wing to which they were allocated.
 The 11-day battle to break through the Axis lines opened on 23 October, and after the break-out the airfields at Gambut and El Adem were quickly secured, 12 AA Bde's units following close behind.
 By January, 88th HAA Rgt with 281 and 283 HAA Btys, was at Castel Benito, while 276 HAA Bty from 68th (North Midland) HAA Rgt (68th HAA Rgt was captured at Tobruk; 276 HAA Bty escaped having been detached to 12th AA Bde), was brought up from reserve to defend the captured supply ports on the Libyan coast.
-276 HAA Battery was formally regimented with 88th HAA Rgt from 3 Seoptember 1943.
+276 HAA Battery was formally regimented with 88th HAA Rgt from 3 September 1943.

 When the Battle of the Mareth Line began in March 1943, 12 AA Bde was once again conducting forward airfield defence, covering nine forward landing-grounds, all within 20 mi of enemy positions.
 Typically, an airfield was given one HAA and two LAA batteries, sited to engage tanks as well as aircraft.
 88th HAA Regiment sited four-gun Troops beyond the ends of the runway, with arcs of fire facing outwards, those in the centre having full AA instruments.
 If the airfield was considered especially vulnerable to enemy ground attack, an inner 'Keep' was formed between the runways with HAA guns in two-gun positions interlaced with Bofors guns.
 Once the Mareth Line was broken, 12 Aa Bde took over new airfields and also coastal ports.
 The regimental historian records that '[i]t became a point of honour for AA batteries to be among the first in; at Gabès, for instance, RHQ 88th HAA Regiment, with one HAA and three LAA batteries, entered the town two hours after its capture'.
 12 AA Brigade ended its 1500 mi advance from El Alemein at Gabès, Sousse and Enfidaville, remaining in action for AA defence after the Tunisian Campaign ended with Axis surrender on 13 May 1943.